socialmind/healthywp/README.md

 _* previously known as WordPress Plug-in Observatory_

-Welcome to WordPress Plug-in Observatory project.
+Welcome to HealthyWP project.
 We are thrilled you stopped by.
 If you are familiar with [WordPress](http://www.wordpress.org), the Content Management System that powers 30% of the web, consider lending us a hand ;)

 ## Elevator Pitch